bcgov/Agile-Delivery-Process/README.md

 [Live](https://github.com/bcgov/Agile-Delivery-Process/blob/master/Live.md): Continuing to improve based on user feedback

-**NOTE: The content in this repository is a work in progress.
-Please contribute your thoughts, expertise, and knowledge.**
+**NOTE: The content in this repository is a work in progress and open for contribution.
+Initial content has been kept to a minimum to provide the space for additional content to develop.
+Please contribute your expertise and knowledge.**

 -----